-Enter a name for the voyage.
+Enter a name for the voyage (this is the minimum data required before saving)

 Select an expected start and an expected end date & time.
-Additional data may be entered, but this is the minimum required.
+Additional data may be entered.
 The Additional data is:

 Voyage number: Will be set when [Approve Voyage] is clicked.